jiaxin4/MobileHealth/README.md

-# Code for paper "Estimating time-varying causal excursion effect in mobile health with binary outcomes"
+# Code for paper "Modeling Time-Varying Effects of Mobile Health Interventions Using Longitudinal Functional Data from HeartSteps Micro-Randomized Trial"

 Code to reproduce results in the paper [Modeling Time-Varying Effects of Mobile Health Interventions Using Longitudinal